cseanburns/journal-issues/manuscript.md

 to journal articles,
 such as data journals and
 computational notebooks [@LU43KXNS#perkel18].
+This paper was written in [Markdown][markdown] and synced to a repository on my [GitHub][github] account, which could be a legitimate part of a modern, digital scholarly workflow [@FQMA9CVE#rougier17] .
 Acceptance rates could become a thing of the past since space, theoretically, is unlimited, as the journal *eLife* is exploring [@DJH4SHN5#else22].

 In summary,
 journals could start imagining themselves